Architecture

 andencodeWitnessV1

-) that explain how to encode proof data from the gateway in a way that is understood by the "Verifier".
+) that appropriately encode proof data fetched by the gateway in a way that is understood by the chain specific Verifier.

 Commits

-- Commits represent the data submitted to Layer 1 (L1) by the L2 chain.
-They are necessary to verify a proof or extract the right data to check against a proof.
+- A Commit represents the data submitted to Layer 1 (L1) by the L2 chain.
+It contains the data necessary to verify a proof returned by the Gateway.

 andfetchCommit